 On your second set, place your hands on the widest angled portion to work your outer biceps more.
 Again, you should keep the elbows in as you curl and squeeze hard in the top position.
 For the third set, take a medium position to work the middle part of the biceps.

-This is a great way to inject some serious competition into your workout – and to get a fantastic bicep pump!
+It is a great way to inject some serious competition into your workout – and to get a fantastic bicep pump!

 Load the weight with about 40% of what you’d normally use for 8 reps.
 Now start grinding out perfect, slow, controlled reps.
-On your first set you are going to do 50 reps.
+On your first set, you are going to do 50 reps.
 Count them off in your head as 10 sets of 5 to make it less mentally challenging.
 Make sure, though to maintain a steady rep cadence.
 You’ll feel initial fatigue in your forearms but keep going.

 Be warned – the first time you do this, you won’t be able to straighten your arms for a couple of days.

-Stand with the curls bar in your hands in a palms down position, holding the first angled grooves of the bar.
+Stand with the curls bar in your hands in a palm down position, holding the first angled grooves of the bar.
 Now perform a reverse curl to bring the bar up to your chin level.
 Press the weight overhead, bringing your elbows into the sides of your head.
 Now bring the bar behind your head by moving your forearms back.
-Your upper arms, and your forearms should not move.
+Your upper arms and your forearms should not move.

 Using an EZ curl bar with the 9 techniques described in this article will fast track your biceps development.
-To get the most benefit from your z curl bar, however, you need to know how to do a proper bicep curl.
-If you don’t know how to use curl bar, your curl bar workouts are not going to get the results you want.
+To get the most benefit from your EZ curl bar, however, you need to know how to do a proper bicep curl.
+If you don’t know how to use a curl bar, your curl bar workouts are not going to get the results you want.